Plugin Submission Process¶

 Depending upon where your plugin repository is hosted, the process for creating a release may differ slightly.
 Please refer to the guide for your repo host:

-For the Tag, we require that you follow the semantic versioning
+For the Tag, you are required to follow the semantic versioning

 specification, e.g. 1.0.0 for an initial release.
 Only versions with the format x.y.z